In-patient luxury rehab center in Thailand

 Not only does chronic stress affect memory, but it also impairs learning.
 Moreover, it activates physiological systems such as the autonomic nervous system, central neurotransmitter and neuropeptide system, and the hypothalamus-pituitary-adrenal (HPA) axis, all of which are associated with data processing.
 In the long term, this can lead to problems with cognition.

 Yet another reason to avoid stress is that it can impair the immune system and make a person more susceptible to various illnesses.
 Whether acute or chronic, stress exhibits a deleterious effect on the cardiovascular system.
-For example, it increases heart rate, the strength of contraction, vasodilation in arteries, narrowing of the veins and decreases the excretion of sodium by the kidneys.
+For example, it increases heart rate, the strength of contraction, vasodilation in arteries, narrowing of the veins, and decreases the excretion of sodium by the kidneys.

 Since stress has a major impact on appetite, this is also a valid reason to avoid it or be proactive about its management.
 Stress acts on the absorption process, intestinal permeability, and secretion of mucus and stomach acid, and it alters the functional physiology of the intestine.
 Inflammatory diseases such as Crohn’s disease and other ulcerative-based illnesses of the gastrointestinal tract are also linked with stress.